stanford-futuredata/dawn-bench-entries/README.md

 We evaluate image classification performance on the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

-For training, we have two tasks:
+For training, we have two metrics:
 - **Training Time:** Train an image classification model for the CIFAR10 dataset.
 Report the time needed to train a model with test set accuracy of at least 94%
 - **Cost:** On public cloud infrastructure, compute the total time needed to reach a test set accuracy of